Skip to main content

 Connect your knowledge base

-Go to Sources in your dashboard and connect Notion, Google Drive, or use the website crawler to index your help center or docs site.
+Go to the Sources tab and link Notion, Google Drive, or use the website crawler to index your help center or docs site.
 InsiteChat syncs on a schedule so your chatbot stays current.

 2